-Other Directorships: .
-Mr. Albrecht currently serves as a director of Red Hat, Inc. and Cypress Semiconductor
+Mr. Albrecht currently serves as a director of Red Hat, Inc. and as Chairman of the Board Other Directorships: . .

-Corporation.
+for Cypress Semiconductor Corporation.

 Russell A. Childs

 Committees: None

 Principal Occupation: Chief Executive Officer and President of the Company and its operating subsidiaries, and has served as President of the Company since 2014 responsible for the holding company's operating entities and all commercial activities.
 He joined the Company in 2001 and became Vice President - Controller later that year.
 He served as the President and Chief Operating Officer of SkyWest Airlines from 2007 to 2014.
 Mr. Childs earned his bachelor's degree in Economics and master's degree in Accounting from Brigham Young University.
 Prior to joining the Company, Mr. Childs was a certified public accountant employed by a public accounting firm.